Published January 2016 | Revised November 23, 2024

 I am just confused what to do because the GST was included in the total expense amounts how to properly accrue and account for it in the next fiscal year.

-Answer: When I book accruals for accounts payable, I like to book them to a current liability account called "Accrued Liabilities".
-That way, as part of my yearend bookkeeping procedures, I can easily review the account to ensure all accruals are/have been reversed when appropriate to do so.
+Answer: Is the entry one the accountant gave the owner to book?
+When I book accruals for accounts payable, I like to book them to a current liability account called "Accrued Liabilities".
+That way, as part of my yearend bookkeeping procedures, I can easily review the account to ensure all accruals are accounted for and all accruals from the prior periods are/have been reversed when appropriate to do so.

-Also the problem usually encountered with booking accruals with no vendor specified to the A/P account is the G/L total for the A/P account will no longer match the subledger so booking each invoice by vendor was excellent.
+The problem usually encountered with booking accruals with no supplier specified to the A/P account is the G/L total for the A/P account will no longer match the subledger, so booking each invoice by supplier was excellent.
+QBO does not allow you to book a journal entry to Accounts Payable without entering a supplier name anymore.
+If you try, you will get the following error message, 'When you use Accounts Payable, you must choose a supplier in the Name field.'.

 You are correct in your reversing entry Sharon.
-You will not be double booking anything because your current year expenses are booking the actuals and the reversing entry backs out last year's estimate.
+You will not be double booking anything because your current year expenses are booking the actuals when you record the actual invoice; and the reversing journal entry backs out last year's estimate.
 The amount expensed or credited in the current year will be the difference between the estimate and the actual ... which is not a problem.

 As it sounds like this business owner is a GST/HST registrant, GST should not have been expensed when the accrual was made ... as expenses are now overstated.